BabylonJS/OldDocumentationSite/content/How_To/Physics/Pivots.md

 Changing the position of the main pivot changes the center of rotation of the connected body and re-positions the connected pivot relative to this.
 * [Playground Example - Move Main Pivot](https://www.babylonjs-playground.com/#F15U0G#61)

 Changing the connected axis changes the local axis of rotation of the connected body and re-orientates the connected body.
-(CANNON DIFF)
 * [Playground Example - Move Connected Axis](https://www.babylonjs-playground.com/#F15U0G#62)

 Changing the main axis changes the main axis of rotation of the connected body and re-orientates the connected body.